kormax/osaifu-keitai-google-pixel/README.md

     And following downsides:
       - Requires keeping ROOT for retaining access to the Osaifu-Keitai app.
 Need to play the SafetyNet survival horror game in order to keep access to Google Wallet.
+3. (Success) By meddling with the `com.google.android.pixelnfc` application:
+    1. (Success) Via an Xposed module that patches `com.google.android.pixelnfc`, using a following piece of code ([thanks to @yjwong for finding this out](https://github.com/kormax/osaifu-keitai-google-pixel/issues/3)):
+        ```java
+          private void hookPixelNFC(final LoadPackageParam lpparam) {
+            findAndHookMethod(
+                "com.google.android.pixelnfc.provider.DeviceInfoContentProvider",
+                lpparam.classLoader,
+                "isDeviceJapanSku",
+                String.class,
+                new XC_MethodReplacement() {
+                    @Override
+                    protected Object replaceHookedMethod(MethodHookParam param) throws Throwable {
+                        return true;
+                    }
+                }
+            );
+          }
+        ```
-3. (Success) By [removing](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk and uploading a patched one that returns successful check on every request.
+    2. (Success) By [removing](https://github.com/sunilpaulmathew/De-Bloater) the original `com.google.android.pixelnfc` apk and uploading a patched one that returns successful check on every request.
 As MSM does not check its signature (cause as of now there is no way for it to do so) everything works from the get go.
 This is the way i've done it (proof in the GIFs at the beginning of this page).
 This soultion has the same upsides and downsides as 2), although more complex to replicate.

-My personal advice is to go with solution 2.1), as it does not require you to make any modifications to software and/or create your own one.
+My personal advice is to go with solution 3.1) or 3.2), even though they are a bit more complex.
+Solutions 2.* look simpler as they do not require you to make any modifications to software and/or create your own one, but there were reports of them not working, which has to be verified by extra **experienced** users before being deemed 100% successful or failed.

 If you go with 2) or 3), you should know the following tips:
 1. If you want to initialize Osaifu-Keitai with Google Wallet, you have to install [Universal SafetyNet Fix](https://github.com/Displax/safetynet-fix) in order to pass SafetyNet.
 For me it did the job from the get go;